kuatsure/compass-symbolset/README.md

-# Compass Plugin for Symbolset
+# Compass Plugin for Symbolset ( DEPRECATED )

+I decompassed these files.
+Please look for Symbolset [sass mixins](https://github.com/kuatsure/symbolset-sass).

 *Keep in mind you'll need to buy the font libraries from Symbolset for this plugin to be of any use to you and your project*